scallyw4g/bonsai/readme.md

 is generated on the GPU using regular glsl shaders.
 Anything you can do in a shader, you can do in a Bonsai terrain generator.

-### 2.0.0-alpha Note
+### 2.0.0-prealpha Note

-The current version is 2.0.0-alpha.
+The current version is 2.0.0-prealpha-rc0, which can be found by joining the Server](https://discord.gg/kmRpgXBh75).
 This version is a large rewrite of several core systems, including the world generation, editor and parts of the renderer.

 In its current state, the engine is effectively a terrain generator and editor.
 For details on remaing work, see [Roadmap to v2.0.0](https://github.com/scallyw4g/bonsai/issues/82).